fouerghi/fouerghi.github.io/content/research.md

 menu:
   main:
     weight: 20
+layout: page
+show_breadcrumb: false
+show_date: false
 ---

+{{< grid justify="start" >}}

+{{< grid-item >}}

-I work at the intersection of population genetics and forensic genetics.
-In the early days of forensic genetics, a great deal of theoretical work from staitstic and population-genetic perspectives clarified the interpretation of evidence from short tandem repeats (STRs).
-Today, new genetic technologies have led to the availability of new kinds of data and search processes, but these processes have not ndergone the same kinds of theoretical scrutiny as STR-based identity testing.
-My goal is to develop population-genetuc approaches to answer questions about extending STR match statistic to these new types of data and search processes.
+One of the central goals of forensic genetics is to reconstruct events at a crime scene, particularly through identity testing.
+For decades, forensic identification has relied on DNA profiling using short tandem repeats (STRs), which has inspired a great deal of theoretical work in statistics and population genetics to clarify the interpretation of such evidence.
+At the same time, over the past 30 years, advances in genotyping technologies have enabled the analysis of previously intractable samples and introduced a new forensic search process known as investigative genetic genealogy (IGG).
+However, these processes have not undergone the same level of theoretical scrutiny as STR-based identity testing.

+My research aims to develop and apply population-genetic approaches to address this gap by:

+- Extending traditional forensic likelihood ratios to accommodate low-coverage sequencing data
+- Developing a conservative statistical framework that integrates evidence from both STR and IGG searches
+- Simulating IGG searches in structured populations to better understand their behavior and limitations

-Before starting graduate school, I worked as a computational research associate with Dr. Jeffrey Ishizyka at the Yale Cancer Center.
+I also have a strong interest in immunology.
+Before starting grad school, I worked as a computational research associate with Dr. Jeffrey Ishizuka at the Yale Cancer Center.
 I was specifically involved in projects at the interface of computational biology and immunology to identify predictors of immunotherapy response and model single-cell perturbation effects.

-Feel free to contact me for collaboration!
+{{< /grid-item >}}

+{{< /grid >}}